IP Route command Explained with Examples

 destination_network_#

-This is the destination network address for which you are creating a static route.
+This parameter specifies the destination network address for which the static route is being created.

 subnet_mask

-This is the subnet mask of the destination network.
-This is an optional parameter.
-If you skip this parameter, the command uses the default subnet mask for the destination network.
-The default subnet masks for class A, B, and C are 255.0.0.0, 255.255.0.0, and 255.255.255, respectively.
-For example, if the destination network belongs to class B, the command will use the subnet mask 255.255.0.0.
+This parameter specifies the subnet mask of the destination network.
+It is optional.
+If omitted, the command applies the default subnet mask for the network class.
+The default subnet masks are 255.0.0.0 for class A, 255.255.0.0 for class B, and 255.255.255.0 for class C. For instance, if the destination network is in class B, it will use the subnet mask 255.255.0.0.

 interface_to_exit or ip_address_of_next_hop_neighbor

-You have two options for specifying how to reach the destination network.
-You can specify the name of the local interface or the IP address of the next-hop router.
-If you specify the name of a local interface, the router uses the local interface to forward the destination network's data packets.
-You should use this option when the destination network is directly connected to the interface.
+There are two options for specifying how to reach the destination network: the name of the local interface and the IP address of the next-hop router.
+When a local interface name is specified, the router uses that interface to forward packets to the destination network.
+This option is appropriate when the destination network is directly connected to the interface.
+If the IP address of the next-hop router is specified, the router forwards packets to that router for the destination network.
+This option should be used when the destination network is reachable through the next-hop router.

-You can connect multiple networks to the same interface of the router.
-If you connect more than one networks to the same interface, the interface works as a multi-access link.
-If the interface is connected to only one network, the interface works as a point-to-point link.
+You can connect multiple networks to the same router interface.
+If you connect more than one network to the same interface, the interface works as a multi-access link.
+If the interface is connected to only one network, it operates as a point-to-point link.
+For a multi-access link, always use the IP address of the next-hop router.
+For a point-to-point link, you can use either option.

-If you use the name of a local interface, the router shows the same recommendation on the console prompt and inserts the route as the connected route in the routing table.
+If you use the name of a local interface, the router displays a recommendation at the console prompt and adds the route as a connected route in the routing table.

 administrative_distance

+Administrative distance measures the trustworthiness of a route.
+When multiple routes to the same destination exist, the router selects the route with the lowest administrative distance.
 You can use this option to create multiple static routes to the same destination network.
-For example, if you have two routes for a destination network, and want to use the first route as the primary route and the second route as the backup route, you can set the administrative distance value of the second route to higher than the first route.
+For example, if you have two routes to a destination network and want to use the first route as the primary and the second as the backup, you can set the administrative distance of the second route to be higher than that of the first.
 If you configure two static routes in this way, the router always selects the first route to forward data packets to the destination network.
 If the first route fails, the router automatically switches to the second route.

-This option is optional.
-If you skip this option, the router automatically sets the administrative distance value depending on the value of the previous parameter.
-If you specified the name of a local interface in the previous parameter, the router sets the administrative distance value to 0.
-And if you specified the IP address of the next-hop router, the router sets the administrative distance value to 1.
+This parameter is optional.
+If omitted, the router automatically assigns the administrative distance value based on the previous parameter.
+When a local interface name is specified, the administrative distance is set to 0.
+When the IP address of the next-hop router is specified, the value is set to 1.

 Permanent

-This is also an optional option.
-If you specify this parameter, the router keeps the route in the routing table even when the route fails.
-If you don't use this option, the router automatically removes the route when the route fails.
+This parameter is also optional.
+If specified, the router retains the route in the routing table even if the route fails.
+If not used, the router automatically removes the route when it fails.